 – Tone it right down and work at a low to moderate intensity

-– Concentrate on strengthening your core, posture and pelvic floor
+– Concentrate on strengthening your posture and looking after the pelvic floor.

-– Use a swiss ball instead of standing for most movements.
+– Use a swiss ball instead of standing for movements.

 – Low to no impact movements only.